The logarithmic Picard group and its tropicalization: The logarithmic Picard group

 \subsection{Degree}

-Let $X$ be a proper, vertical logarithmic curve over $S$, whose underlying scheme is the spectrum of an algebraically closed field.
-We construct a dashed arrow making diagram~\eqref{eqn:9} commute: Here, $V$ is the set of vertices of the dual graph of $X$ and the solid vertical arrow is the multidegree.
+Let $X$ be a proper, vertical logarithmic curve over $S$, whose underlying scheme is the spectrum of an algebraically closed field with a valuative logarithmic structure.
+We construct a dashed arrow making diagram~\eqref{eqn:9} commute: Here, $V$ is the set of vertices of the dual graph of $X$, so $\mathbf Z^V$ is the N\'eron--Severi group of $X$, and the solid vertical arrow is the multidegree.
 The map $\Sigma : \mathbf Z^V \to \mathbf Z$ is the sum.
 We regard a section of $\overnorm M_X^{\rm gp}$ as a piecewise linear, $\overnorm M_S^{\rm gp}$-valued function on the dual graph of $X$, with integer slopes along the edges.
 The diagonal map to $\mathbf Z^V$ sends such a function to tuple whose each component is the sum of the outgoing slopes from the corresponding vertex of the dual graph.
 The composed map to $\mathbf Z$ therefore takes the sum of the outgoing slopes from every vertex; since each edge gets counted twice with opposite orientations ($X$ is vertical, so its dual graph is compact) the composition is zero.
 This gives the vertical arrow on the image of $H^1(X, \mathcal O_X^\ast)$.
-However, it is easily seen that if we replace $S$ by a logarithmic modification, subdivide the dual graph of $X$, and replace $X$ with the corresponding semistable model, the total degree homomorphism remains unchanged.
-By Proposition~\ref{prop:bounded}, every $P \in \LogPic(X)$ is represented in the image of $H^1(\tilde X, \mathcal O_{\tilde X}^\ast)$ for some semistable model $\tilde X$ of $X$, and we therefore obtain a well-defined degree homomorphism on all of $\LogPic(X)$.